gejanssen/Xiaomi-Scooter-Motion-Control/README.md

+# Reason for fork:
+This code is forked from https://github.com/jelzo/Xiaomi-Scooter-Motion-Control I want two updates.
+ - Feedback via ws2812 led about power
+ - Gass trottle enabled (not legal)

 #  Electric scooter motion control adaptation
 A small hardware and software modification to legalize electric  Segway-Ninebot ES/MAX/Xiaomi M365-series scooters in The Netherlands.